ChristianDjurhuus/mlops_g27/README.md

 ### Additional

-- [ ] Revisit your initial project description.
+- [x] Revisit your initial project description.
 Did the project turn out as you wanted?
-- [/] Make sure all group members have a understanding about all parts of the project
+- [x] Make sure all group members have a understanding about all parts of the project
 - [x] Create a presentation explaining your project
 - [x] Uploaded all your code to github
 - [ ] (extra) Implemented pre-commit hooks for your project repository